Description of the radar set, tactical-technical characteristics

 |frequency:||9.7 … 9.9 GHz

 |pulse repetition frequency (PRF):||1 560 … 125 000 Hz|

 |instrumented range:||75 km|

 |antenna rotation:||15, 20 and 25 min⁻¹|

-W-160 is operating in I-Band shipborne multifunction naval radar.
-The primary functions of the W-160 are the generation of accurate track data for effective fire-control and target illumination for surface-to-air missiles.
+W-160 is operating in the I-Band shipborne multifunction naval radar.
+The primary functions of the W-160 are the generation of accurate track data for effective fire-control and target illumination radar for surface-to-air missiles.